lucee/lucee-docs/docs/03.reference/01.functions/datediff/function.md

  - date
 ---

-Determines the number of given date parts between two different dates.
+Determines the integer number of units by which date1 is less than date2.